The busy mum’s guide to vitamin supplements.

 You have a million and one things on your to-do list.
 You’re always on the go, chasing after your kids, driving them to school and sports practice, and trying to get dinner on the table.
 You’re exhausted!

 The good news is that with a few smart supplements, you can get your intake back on track.
-These should never replace whole foods, but they can definitely give you that piece of mind in knowing that you’re covered.
+These should never replace whole foods, but they can definitely give you that peace of mind in knowing that you’re covered.

-Here’s your guide to vitamin supplements.
+Here is the busy mum’s guide to vitamin supplements.

 VITAMINS FOR BUSY MUMS